justinjoco/paxos/README.md

 On a high level what each role does is the following:

 - Replica: Client-facing role that prompts the leader to propose a command to the other servers at a specific slot number
-- Leader: Role that spawns scouts and commanders to persuade the acceptors to adopt a given ballot number, then accept a given proposal
+- Leader: Role that spawns scouts and commanders to persuade the acceptors to adopt a given ballot number at a given slot number, then accept a given proposal
 - Acceptor: Passive role that responds to a leader's scouts and commanders with its current ballot number and list of accepted proposals; adopts a ballot number if it's greater than its current ballot number
 - Scout: Spawned by leader to persuade the acceptors of other servers to adopt a given ballot number
-- Commander: Spawned by leader to tell the acceptors of other servers to accept a proposal with a ballot number
+- Commander: Spawned by leader to tell the acceptors of other servers to accept a proposal with a ballot number at a specific slot number

 ### Automated testing